getodk/docs/odk1-src/form-logic.rst

 Variables can be used in
 :th:`label`, :th:`hint`, and :th:`repeat_count` columns,
-as well as any column that accepts an :term:`expression`.
+as well as any column that accepts an :ref:`expression <expressions>`.

 .. image:: /img/form-logic/variables-0.*
   :alt: A text widget in Collect.
 The question is "What is your name?"
 The entry field has the value "Adam".